 It’s not about the disease, it’s about the terrain.

 Mold is something that many people can come into contact with at some point in their lives at varying levels.
 Mold is a biotoxin that is created through water damage and can often be found in water-damaged homes.
 Anyone can become ill when exposed to strong levels of mold but often can feel better once removed from the situation.
 However, mold sickness can continue if you are exposed for long periods of time, and this can be harmful to you.

 This is why it helps to know the potential causes and symptoms you may experience when it comes to mold sickness.
-It also helps to know there are treatments available when you visit the Centre for Biological Medicine in Richmond Hill, ON.
+It also helps to know there are treatments available when you visit the Centre for Biological Medicine.
 To learn more, contact us today and schedule a consultation!

 The Potential Causes of Mold Sickness

 Although mold and bacteria can be found everywhere, for it to be active and for it to grow and become harmful, it needs moisture.
 This is why it is apparent in some people’s homes where there is water damage due to leaks or issues with the property.
 It can also become apparent in other properties like business premises or even a school.
 It is mostly dependent on the age of the building, the damage, and also if there is moisture enabling the mold to grow.
 This is when the exposure can become airborne and cause problems to your health.

 Often, the case is that you can remove yourself from the situation and feel better, fixing the mold problem so that you are no longer exposed.
 However, long-term exposure, especially when you may not have been aware of it, can cause you to struggle with mold sickness.